Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 Cryptocurrencies are made up of interdependent foundational technologies.
 If one is missing, everything could crumble.
 That’s why cryptocurrency and blockchain usually go together.

 What Is Blockchain?

-Giving that this is a guide to cryptocurrency for dummies, we won’t focus on blockchain.
+Given that this is a guide to cryptocurrency for dummies, we won’t focus on blockchain as in the knowledge base here.
 But to put it simply, it’s a type of decentralized distributed ledger.

 Blockchains store small batches of transactions in blocks and chain them together chronologically.
 Hence, the term “blockchain”.

 Staunch crypto advocates look down on private blockchains.
-These ledgers can have overpowered operators that can deny access to participants and can tamper with data records.
+These ledgers can have overpowered operators that can deny participants access and tamper with data records.